Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 In other words, the ingredients in Warpaint are 100% natural.

 Activated Carbon or Charcoal is a porous substance, which can essentially absorb molecules.
-It is this absorption property that is one of the key draws and is said to capture tannins and plaque that are harmful to the color of your teeth and oral health.
+It is this absorption property that is one of the key draws and is said to capture tannins and plaque that are harmful to the colour of your teeth and oral health.

 Charcoal is something that has been used in medicines for many years, primarily with poisonings as the properties of charcoal are known to help remove the toxins.